The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: The Basics: A brief review

-The other feature of this process, which gives it its possibilist ontology, is that the quantum entities (OW, CW, virtual quanta) are all pre-spacetime objects--Heisenbergian \textit{potentiae}.
+The other feature of this process, which gives it its possibilist ontology, is that the quantum entities (OW, CW, virtual quanta) are all pre-spacetime objects: Heisenbergian \textit{potentiae} (see, e.g., \cite{KKE}).
 Spacetime events only occur as a final result of OW/CW negotiations, resulting in collapse to an actualized transaction.
 Thus, the collapse is not something that happens \textit{within} spacetime; rather, collapse is the process of spacetime emergence.
 Specifically, what emerges as a result of collapse is the emission event, the absorption event, and their connection via the exchanged quantum (see \cite{Kastner_causal}).
-(This point will be relevant later on.)
 It is only upon actualization of the transaction that a real quantum is emitted and absorbed at the receiving absorber.\footnote{Maudlin is thus quite correct when he says: ``It is also notable that in the electromagnetic case the relevant fields are defined on, and propagate over, space-time.
 The wave-function is defined on configuration space.
 Cramer does not seem to take account of this, writing always as if his offer and confirmation waves were simply being sent through space.
-Any theory which seeks to make the wave-function directly a medium of backwards causation ought to take this into account.'' \cite{Maudlin}, p.
-203. This weakness in Cramer's approach is corrected in RTI.}
+Any theory which seeks to make the wave-function directly a medium of backwards causation ought to take this into account.''\cite{Maudlin}, p.
+203. This issue is corrected in RTI, although the `backwards causation' is understood in a new way, as part of the establishment of a spacetime interval rather than an influence propagating within a background spacetime.}

 Now let us briefly review the Maudlin thought experiment (\cite{Maudlin}, p.
 200; see Figure 1).
 It envisions a `slow-moving OW' (assumed traveling at speed $v<c$) emitted at $t=0$ in a superposition of rightward and leftward momentum states.
 On the right at some distance $d$ is a fixed detector R, and positioned behind R (initially on the right) is a moveable detector L. If, after a suitable time has passed ($t_1=\frac{d}{v}$), there is no detection at R, L is quickly swung around to intercept the OW on the left, where (so the proposal goes) a left-hand CW is generated and the particle must be detected at L with certainty.
 Thus, this is intended to be a `contingent absorber experiment' (\cite{Kastner2012}, Chapter 5]): it is assumed that the existence of a confirmation from the left-hand side is contingent on the transaction between the source and R failing.